Promoting Generalization for Exact Solvers via Adversarial Instance Augmentation: AdaSolver

-The instance augmenter is a function $\Phi:\mathcal{G}\to\mathcal{G}$ mapping an instance bipartite graph $G$ to the augmented instance graph $\Phi(G)$ by applying augmentation operators on $G$.
-However, two challenges for the instance augmentation remain to address. \emph{First, employing structural augmentation on a bipartite graph is generally a non-differentiable process.} It is thus intractable to train the adversarial augmenter since the non-differentiable mapping $\Phi$ poses challenges for backward propagation and the gradient-based update fails. \emph{Second, the training efficiency of the augmenter and branching policy network is different}.
-The training of the augmenter is much slower than the branching policy network since the augmenter will receive much less training data than the branching policy network.
-The adversarial augmenter operates on MILP instance graphs $\{G_k\}_k$ to obtain augmented instances $\{\Phi(G_k)\}_k$.
-Later the expert policy runs on each augmented instance to generate a sequence of branching samples containing solving states and actions $\{({\mathbf{s}}, \pi_{E}({\mathbf{s}}))\}$ in the IL setting, or the agent runs on the augmented instances to collect samples $\{({\mathbf{s}}, a,r({\mathbf{s}},a))\}$ in the RL setting to calibrate the branching policy.
-Consequently, the adversarial augmenter receives significantly less training data $\{\Phi(G_k)\}_k$ than the branching policy.
-The issues of non-differentiability and unsatisfactory training efficiency require a sample-efficient training strategy under sparse supervised signals.
-Therefore, we resort to a contextual bandit version of the proximal policy optimization (PPO) algorithm \cite{DBLP:journals/corr/SchulmanWDRK17}.
+The instance augmentation policy, denoted as $\phi:\mathcal{G}\to\mathcal{G}$, maps an instance bipartite graph $G$ to the augmented instance graph $\tilde{G}:=\phi(G)$ by applying augmentation operators.
+However, two significant challenges remain to be addressed in this process.
+First, applying structural augmentation to a bipartite graph results in a non-differentiable learning objective for the augmentation policy, making it difficult to train using backpropagation and gradient-based updates.
+Second, the augmentation policy receives considerably less training data (instance graphs) compared to the branching policy (branching samples), leading to low training efficiency for the augmentation policy.
+The adversarial augmentation policy operates on MILP instance graphs $\{G^{(i)}\}_i$ to generate augmented instances $\{\phi(G^{(i)})\}_i$, and each augmented instance can generate a sequence of branching samples.
+Therefore, we formulate the instance augmentation process as a contextual bandit problem and adopt a sample-efficient contextual-bandit version of the proximal policy optimization (PPO) algorithm to train the augmentation policy \cite{DBLP:journals/corr/SchulmanWDRK17}.